 Weather

-May is officially the beginning of the dry season.
-You'll still experience scattered showers throughout the month but they're not usually as intense as they are earlier in the year, particularly around Bali, and they don't last as long.
-You'll still want a light raincoat but you may or may not need it.
+May officially begins the dry season.
+You'll still experience scattered showers throughout the month, but they're not usually as intense as they are earlier in the year, particularly around Bali, and they don't last as long.
+You'll still want a light raincoat, but you may or may not need it.

 Temperatures are hot with plenty of sunshine and blue skies.
-Bali tends to linger in the 86°F to 90°F range while East Java is hotter, averaging 95°F to 97°F. Evenings stay warm, particularly in Bali where night temperatures rarely fall below 87°F to 90°F. Java is a bit cooler, averaging 68°F to 70°F at night.
+Bali tends to linger in the 86°F to 90°F (30°C-32°C) range while East Java is hotter, averaging 95°F to 97°F (35°C-36°C).
+Evenings stay warm, particularly in Bali, where night temperatures rarely fall below 87°F to 90°F (31°C-32°C).
+Java is a bit cooler, averaging 68°F to 70°F (20°C-21°C) at night.
 Overall, you'll want lots of sunscreen, hot weather clothes, and plenty of water.
+Kalimantan experiences a light rainy season this time of year, which lasts from March to May, so it's one of the few islands that isn't ideal for a visit.

-Tourist numbers definitely begin increasing in May but it's not like the middle of summer when the beaches are packed and you have to elbow for room at all of the restaurants and bars.
+Tourist numbers begin increasing in May, but it's not like the middle of summer when the beaches are packed and you have to elbow for room at all the restaurants and bars.
 Bali is the most heavily trafficked of the islands and definitely the one where you'll see the largest crowds.
-By contrast, places like the Moluccas or Raja Ampat are more remote and see far fewer tourists.
+By contrast, places like the Moluccas or Raja Ampat are more remote and see far fewer travelers.

 Cost-wise, May is a month when airlines and hotels begin switching over to high-season rates.
 You may still be able to snag some deals if you hunt around, but overall prices will be more expensive, especially compared to the wet season rates.